mdfalkow/rcos-status-updates/fall_2018/week_05.md

 Continued to work on basic scripting.
 Discussed functionality within [Ethan Graf](https://github.com/eagraf) and [Bradford Stone](https://github.com/kazooiebee).

+Just found the Atom API documentation!

 ## This Week's Plan

-Going to start working on implementing the desired functionality for the plugin.
+Starting to work on implementing the desired functionality for the plugin.

-## Anything Blocking?

-Waiting on someone to push their code to the repository.
+The API docs should help me move forward easier.

 ## Notes